Other Philosophy | Other Religion

 In the second part, LaMothe revives the work of theologian, phenomenologist, and historian of religion Gerardus van der Leeuw for help in interpreting how dancing can serve as a medium of religious experience and expression.
 In so doing, LaMothe opens new perspectives on the role of bodily being in religious life, and on the place of theology in the study of religion.

 LaMothe, Kimerer L., "Between Dancing and Writing: The Practice of Religious Studies" (2004).
-Philosophy.
+Philosophy & Theory.
 5.